william26/restlight/README.md

 You will be asked the following questions :

 - The name of the model
-- Do you want to create an associated controller (and if so, do you want it scaffolded)
+- Do you want to create an associated API endpoint (and if so, do you want it scaffolded)
 - Do you want to add fields (and if so, which ones, and of which types)

 Models are created in the models folder.